buildpacks/docs/content/docs/features/dockerfiles.md

     a sub-task of the `extender` and thus happens automatically after (and in the same container as) `extend`
 * Invoke the `exporter` as usual

-Extensions workflows are not currently supported when using the `creator` binary - support may be added in the future, but with a lower priority.
+Extensions workflows are not currently supported when using the `creator` binary - support may be added in the future.

 ### Risks

 Image extensions are considered experimental and susceptible to change in future API versions.
-Additionally, platform operators should be mindful that:
+However, image extension should be **used with great care**.
+Platform operators should be mindful that:

 * Dockerfiles are very powerful - in fact, you can do anything with a Dockerfile!
-Introducing image extensions into your CNB builds can eliminate the security and compatibility guarantees that buildpacks provide if not done with great care.
+Introducing image extensions into your CNB builds can eliminate the security and compatibility guarantees that buildpacks provide.
 * When Dockerfiles are used to switch the run image from that defined on the provided builder, the resulting run image may not have all the mixins required by buildpacks that detected.
 Platforms may wish to optionally re-validate mixins prior to `build` when using extensions.